Career

 Agency Beats Intelligence: How I Now Hire (And Evaluate Myself)

 Raw intelligence is abundant and cheap.
-The engineers thriving in the AI era are the ones with agency — the ability to set goals, act under uncertainty, and self-correct.
-Here is how I changed my interview process to find them.
+The engineers thriving in the AI era are the ones with agency: setting goals, acting under uncertainty, self-correcting.
+How I changed my interview process to find them.

 You Are No Longer a Coder: The Shift from Execution to Direction

-After 12 years of building systems by hand, I stopped writing most of my own code.
-Here is what changed, what I delegated to AI, what I found it cannot do, and why the hardest part of the transition had nothing to do with technology.
+I stopped writing most of my own code.
+What changed, what I delegated to AI, what I found it can't do, and why the hardest part of the transition had nothing to do with technology.

 The Async-First Engineering Team: What Actually Works (And What Doesn't)